Political Text Scaling Meets Computational Semantics: SemScale -- a Semantic Model for Political Text Scaling

+We now describe the default version of SemScale, in which we represent texts as averages of word embeddings \citep{Bojanowski2017EnrichingInformation,glavavs2018resource}.
+In Section \textsc{Validation Experiments}, we demonstrate how the SemScale's graph-based scaling algorithm can be coupled with (2) traditional symbolic tf-idf text representations \citep{salton1988term} and (2) document embedding representations \citep{le2014distributed}. \\

-\textbf{SemScale.} This is our new scaling algorithm that exploits distributional semantics representations of political texts.\footnote{An earlier version of the algorithm, with further technical details and an extension for cross-lingual text scaling, is described in \cite{Glavas2017UnsupervisedTexts}.} We start by representing each document under study with its respective distributional semantic vector, built by aggregating the embeddings of the words the document contains as follows: let $T$ be the bag of words of a political speech, i.e., the set of all words that appear in that text and let $e(w)$ be the word embedding of some word $w$.
+We start by representing each document under study by its respective distributional semantic vector, built by aggregating the embeddings of the words in the document as follows: Let $T$ be the bag of words of a political text, i.e., the set of all words that appear in that text, and let $e(w)$ be the word embedding of some word $w$.
 We then compute the embedding vector of the whole text, $e(T)$, by computing the weighted average of the embeddings of all words in $T$:

-where $\text{tf-idf}(w)$, standing for the \textit{term frequency-inverse document frequency} score for the word $w$ and document $T$, is the weight with which we multiply the embedding vector $e(w)$ of the word $w$.
-The $\text{tf-idf}$ score of the word $w$ for the text $T$ is the product of two scores -- term frequency score (TF), which captures how often the word appears in the document and the inverse document frequency score (IDF), which is inversely proportional to the number of other texts in the collection that contain the word $w$.\footnote{The intuition behind the \textit{tf-idf} weighting scheme is that the word contributes more to the overall meaning of the text the more frequently it appears in the document (TF component) and the less common it is, i.e., the lower the number of other texts that contain that same word is (IDF component).} Precisely, we compute the TF score for a word \textit{w} and text document \textit{T} as follows:
+$\text{Tf-idf}(w)$ stands for the \textit{term frequency-inverse document frequency} score for word $w$ and document $T$ and is used as the weight with which we multiply the embedding vector $e(w)$ of the word $w$.
+The $\text{tf-idf}$ score of the word $w$ for the text $T$ is the product of two scores.
+The first one is the term frequency score (TF) which captures how often the word appears in the document and the second term is the inverse document frequency score (IDF), which is inversely proportional to the number of other texts in the collection that contain the word $w$.\footnote{The intuition behind the \textit{tf-idf} weighting scheme is that the word contributes more to the overall meaning of the text the more frequently it appears in the document (TF component) and the less common it is, i.e., the lower the number of other texts that contain that same word is (IDF component).} Precisely, we compute the TF score for a word \textit{w} and text document \textit{T} as follows:

-where $\mathit{freq}(w, T)$ is the raw frequency of occurrence of $w$ in $T$, normalized by the maximal frequency with which any other word ($w'$) appears in $T$.
-We compute the IDF for each word $w$ as follows:
+where $\mathit{freq}(w, T)$ is the raw frequency of occurrence of $w$ in $T$, normalized by the maximal frequency with which any word ($w'$) appears in $T$.
+The IDF is computed instead for each word $w$ as follows:

 where $D$ is the collection of textual documents (and $|D|$ is the number of documents in the collection) and $\{T \in D: w \in T\}$ is the subset of the documents in the collection $D$ that contain the word $w$.